zsquareplusc/python-msp430-tools/doc/README-msp430-bsl5.txt

 - Upload a memory block MSP->PC (output as binary data or hex dump).
 - Written in Python, runs on Win32, Linux, BSD (and others).
 - Use on command line, or in a Python script.
+- USB-HID BSL version:

+  - Automatic detection of HID device.

-- Downloadable BSL for larger devices (integrated).
+- UART BSL version:

-- Baud rate change for newer MSP430-BSLs.
+  - Baud rate change
-- Test and reset lines can be inverted or exchanged for non standard BSL hardware.
+  - Test and reset lines can be inverted and/or exchanged for non standard BSL hardware.
 Test singal on TX line is also possible.

 Requirements
 ------------
 - Linux, BSD, Un*x or Windows PC

-- Python 2.5 or newer
+- Python 2.6 or newer

+- USB support requires:

+  - "pywinusb" library on Windows
+  - "rawhid" kernel driver on Linux
+  - other platforms are currently not supported

 - pySerial (2.4 or newer recommended)

-- BSL hardware with an MSP430 device connected to a serial port
+- MSP430 F5x / F6x with UART BSL connected to a serial port or a USB capable device connected to USB.

 Short introduction
 ------------------
-First the MSP430 BSL hardware is needed.
-An example schematics can be found in the application note "slaa96b" from TI (see references).
-Then this program can be used to communicate between the PC and the MSP430 device.

-The program can be started by typing "msp430-bsl" in a console.
-To run it in the source directory, use "python msp430-bsl.py"
+There are separate command line fontends for the USB and UART version:

+- ``python -m msp430.bsl5.uart``  - UART version
+- ``python -m msp430.bsl5.hid``   - USB version

-Usage: msp430.bsl.target [OPTIONS] [FILE [FILE...]]
+Usage: hid.py [OPTIONS] [FILE [FILE...]]

 Options:
-  -h, --help            show this help message and exit -d, --debug           print debug messages and tracebacks (development mode) -v, --verbose         show more messages (can be given multiple times) -q, --quiet           suppress all messages
+  -h, --help            show this help message and exit --debug               print debug messages and tracebacks (development mode) -v, --verbose         show more messages (can be given multiple times) -q, --quiet           suppress all messages
   --time                measure time